Ex officio member: New York City

 The Speaker of the New York City Council, and its Majority and Minority Leaders, are all ex officio members of each of its committees.
 Furthermore, each member of the Council is a non-voting ex officio member of each community board whose boundaries include any of the council member's constituents.

+Catholic Church example

+Portugal

+The Bishop of Coimbra is by virtue of office (ex officio) entitled to the Countship of Arganil, a title they have never renounced after Portugal became a republic.